 - Paintings (of couch or table) made by imitators.

 The carpenter works with eyes aiming “toward [pros]” the Form (596b)—significantly not with eyes on the Form—and the individual couch the carpenter makes is thus something less than the Form.
 This shortcoming is an honest failing after a decent try.
 If the Form is an object of knowledge, human creators at least possess true opinion (601e).
 Without being philosophers, they stand in a legitimate relationship to philosophical knowledge.

-Thus category II is not a domain of imitation, and the table in a painting is not—to use the words with which people misquote Book 10—the “imitation of an imitation.”
+Thus category II is not a domain of imitation, and the table in a painting is not the “imitation of an imitation.”
 Nevertheless Plato's phrase “imitation of appearance” does characterize artistic mimêsis as a compounded problem.
 Imitation intensifies a weakness present in existing objects; it not only fails but fails twice, or doubly.

-Skipping a few pages ahead for a moment, the Republic's reader finds a second three-way distinction (601c-602a) that criticizes imitation from another perspective:
+Skipping ahead for a moment, the Republic's reader finds a second three-way distinction (601c-602a) that criticizes imitation from another perspective:

 - User (of a flute or bridle) who knows.

 - Maker (of flute or bridle) who has correct belief.

 - Imitator (of flute or bridle) who is ignorant.

 This new list is intriguing and hard to make sense of.
 The three items clearly belong alongside the previous three-part ranking, because Socrates presents them as a continuation of the same distinction.
 The carpenter who makes a table resembles the leatherworker making the bridle; both tripartitions put the visual imitator lowest.
 But why do flautists and jockeys suddenly appear in the top spot, in place of a god so supreme as to create even Forms?